 Complete Teeth Cleaning + Exam

-To schedule teeth cleanings at either of our 2 convenient Carson City locations, just call our office to make an appointment.
+To schedule teeth cleanings at one of our several locations in Reno, Sparks and Carson City, just call our office to make an appointment.
 We’re here to answer all your questions and to get you in as soon as possible.
 We also have evening and weekend hours to make it easy and convenient for you to get your routine teeth cleaning without having to disrupt your schedule.
 Contact us today!

 Call (844) 8-SMILE-NOW or fill out the form to make an appointment today!